TachLaif/Discord-bot-for-SkyBlock-graph/README.md

 'command_prefix' is the prefix the bot uses to destinguish commands from messages.
 You can change it to something else (e.g. '$' or '?') which can be very useful when you have a server with many different bots.

 'dark_mode' specifies if the program should create and send the graph in dark or in light mode.
 It is set to light mode by default.
 Change False to True to generate dark mode graphs instead.

+**Be aware that you have to terminate and rerun the program for changes to take affect.**

 ## How it works